Cisco Delivers Hybrid Solution for Kubernetes on AWS

 Azure/Azure stack is the opposite of VMware/AWS, as Microsoft pushes the public cloud stack into a private cloud environment, effectively creating one big public cloud.
 This offers tight integration but can be restrictive as to what can be run where.

-Cisco’s approach is to create a degree of transparency between a private data center and the public cloud, taking advantage of the best of each.
 In a pre-briefing with Cisco, executives told me their belief was that these environments need to have the ability to easily integrate with traditional IT security and management tools to support in-production environments, work across both existing applications and data sources along with new Kubernetes workloads, and be easily extended to work with other environments as needed.

 This may look similar to the Cisco Hybrid Cloud Platform for Google Cloud announced earlier this year.
 That also focuses on Kubernetes and creates parity between the Kubernetes in a private data center on Cisco’s Container Platform and on Google Kubernetes Engine.
 The components of the solution are the same, but each cloud provider is different and requires its own level of integration.
 The Cisco IAM integration is specific to AWS, whereas the GCP solution includes other offerings such as Google’s Apigee API broker.
 The produce a similar outcome but have different components.

 Developers should not have to choose between public and on-premises.
 Instead, they should be able to focus on building apps and have the infrastructure be invisible to them regardless of where the work is being done.
 Cisco’s Hybrid Solution for Kubernetes on AWS is worth looking at, as it gives customers the best of both worlds.